grafana/tempo/docs/sources/tempo/configuration/_index.md

 Tempo supports Amazon S3, GCS, Azure, and local file system for storage.
 In addition, you can use Memcached or Redis for increased query performance.

-For more information on configuration options, see [here](https://github.com/grafana/tempo/blob/main/tempodb/config.go).
+For more information on configuration options, refer to [this file](https://github.com/grafana/tempo/blob/main/tempodb/config.go).

 ### Local storage recommendations